nextthingco/docs/Gadget-docs/source/includes/_overview.md

 ## GadgetOS

 GadgetOS is Next Thing Co.’s custom version of Buildroot, optimized for boot speed.
 For more information on Buildroot, read [here](https://buildroot.org/).

-	+ Gadget OS comes with GadgetOSd, a daemon that allows automatic communication with GadgetCLI over a USB connection.
+Gadget OS comes with **GadgetOSd**, a daemon that allows automatic communication with GadgetCLI over a USB connection.

 ## GadgetDev